TarasMakarchuk/whatsapp_clone_2_0_next_react/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 #### Open application [https://whatsapp-clone-2-0-next-react.vercel.app](https://whatsapp-clone-2-0-next-react.vercel.app) to see this project on Vercel.com
+In the application click button "START A NEW CHAT" and enter email your friend to start messaging.

 ## Getting Started